Ruichur/MRCA_framework/README.md

-# MRCA Framework: Multi-Robot Collaborative Localization and Mapping
+# MRCA Framework: A framework of state estimation for Multi-Robot Cooperative Positioning

 ## Installation